Type of Technology | Pre-productions | Production | Post-production | How effective was it? |

 Post-Production

 F4 films are most commonly shown through their online website.
 Also their TV channels such as Channel 4 and Film4, as well as film festivals across the world.
 They most commonly use other independent distributors from Britain, for example 'Four Lions' which was distributed by Optimum Releasing's.
+The equipment was to be provided by our school whether we were going by an independent studio or not.
+However it meant we were limited to using the basics such as a HD camera, tripod and microphone, even if the more expensive stuff that major labels use were available.
+Other indie films work similarly such as 'Fish Tank' which had a low budget of around 2 million pounds meaning the equipment would not have been state-of-the-art.

 We decided the film would be distributed via the F4 website after its first showing of the F4 TV channel across Britain.
 This means it would be cheap to view and largely accessible to our niche market with in Britain.
 This would be cost effective as there is no charge for materials to make DVD's and other various distribution costs which are highlighted in my study of the film industry.